 There were 750 respondents in the survey with 40 percent saying the cloud is much more secure than their own sites, double the same category in 2018.
-Thirty-five percent said the cloud is more security.
+Thirty-five percent said the cloud is more secure.
 Only 12 percent said the cloud is less secure with 2 percent viewing it has much less secure.
 Another 12 percent said the security levels are the same.
 The survey noted the widespread adoption of cloud technology.
-Nearly 90 percent of respondents ; 76 percent, infrastructure-as-a-service today; while 50 percent expect to move all data to the cloud in the next two years.
+Seventy-six percent utilize infrastructure-as-a-service today; while 50 percent expect to move all data to the cloud in the next two years.
 Eighty percent are concerned their cloud service providers will become competitors in core markets.
-The survey also found the use of multiple security products is the norm with 60 percent reporting they utilize more than 76 products; 78 percent of organizations use more than 50 cybersecurity product while; 37 percent employ more than 100.Last modified on Thursday, 21 May 2020
+The survey also found the use of multiple security products is the norm with 60 percent reporting they utilize more than 76 products; 78 percent of organizations use more than 50 cybersecurity product while; 37 percent employ more than 100.Last modified on Monday, 25 May 2020

 IT PROS SEE CLOUD AS SECURE Featured